leopck/intel-accelerator-programming/vaapi/05-vaapi-interop-usm-dmabuf-vaapi/README.md

 - **createContext**: This function creates a Level Zero context using a driver handle.

 - **createUSMmemory**: Allocates USM memory of a given size.
 Unified Shared Memory (USM) allows shared use of pointers between the host and the device.
+This is using `zeMemAllocDevice` to allocate the memory in the device directly, we can also allocate using host and shared (auto sync between device and host) but this case, I want to directly allocate on the device memory itself.

 - **usmToDmaBuf**: Converts a USM pointer to a DMA BUF file descriptor.
 This is the bridge between Level Zero memory and the DMA BUF mechanism.